micw/jenkins-k8s-pipeline/README.md

 * SCM checkout is always done implicitly
     * This step adds GIT_BRANCH_OR_TAG_NAME to the "vars" which can be referenced by other sections
 * The config section configures some basics:
+    * imagePullSecrets() a list of imagePullSecrets used to pull the pod container images.
+The secrets must exist in the namespace where the pod is started
     * mavenSettings() references the ID of the Maven settings.xml described above
     * dockerRegistry() tells docker to use this registry URL (optionally with a credentials ID)
         * if set, all steps will be run with this docker registry configured (e.g. maven tasks that pull docker images will use it)